verrazzano/verrazzano/install/README.md

 ### 6. (Optional) Install the example applications
 Example applications are located in the `examples` directory.

-### 7. Verrazzano Custom Resource
+### Verrazzano Custom Resource
-The Verrazzano custom resource contains the configuration information to perform an installation.
+The Verrazzano custom resource contains the configuration information for an installation.

-#### General format of Verrazzano custom resource
+#### General format of the Verrazzano custom resource
 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1
 kind: Verrazzano